 Opening a branch office in Norway

 In order to open a branch in Norway there are several documents concerning the parent company which must be provided on registration.
-Some of these documents are:
+These documents require most of the time professional notarization.
+The most important files that you will need to include in your aplication for registration are:

 • the board’s decision to establish a branch in Norway;